Answered By: Doug Bolden Last Updated: Jun 04, 2018 Views: 1487

 If you wish to stop by and read in our coffee shop, visit the art gallery, or browse our books (but not check them out), you merely have to come by when the library is open.
 If you wish to have more options than that, though, you can pay a privilege fee to have a guest pass.

-The first is a PC-use only pass to use the library PCs (in the Info arcade and in the coffee shop area).
-It costs $50 for three months, and it allows you to log into the computers in the Info Arcade on the first floor.
+The first is a PC-use only day pass to use the library PCs (in the Info arcade and in the coffee shop area).
+It costs $5 for four hours.
+It allows you to log into the computers in the Info Arcade on the first floor.
 It will give you access to our catalog, our electronic resources, as well as just using the Internet.

 A dedicated PC and printer are available for government document research.
-You can contact Deborah Brazzle at firstname.lastname@example.org or at (256)824-6530 to arrange a session for this computer's use.
+You can contact Michael Manasco at firstname.lastname@example.org or at (256)824-6965 to arrange a session for this computer's use.

 You can see more information on the current fees here (including the number of books you can check out and for how long).